-Mia Mormino is a 20-year-old up and coming pop sensation with hints of soul and edgy flare, making her stand out amongst the crowd.
-Her music takes many twists and turns from song to song due to her admiration for such diverse artists such as Beyoncé, Billie Eilish, Teyana Taylor, Lady Gaga, and Ariana Grande.
+Mia Mormino is an up-and-coming pop sensation with hints of soul and edgy flare, making her stand out amongst the crowd.
+Her music takes many twists and turns from song to song due to her admiration for such diverse artists as Beyoncé, Billie Eilish, Teyana Taylor, Lady Gaga, and Ariana Grande.
 Nonetheless, each song Mia creates has the continuous vocal theme of self-empowerment, and lyrics that make her listeners feel less alone when going through the messy situations life throws at us.
 From breakups to body dysmorphia, Mia's got us covered when it comes to speaking up about the uncomfortable topics we humans tend to have difficulties discussing.

 Mia's passion for music began at the young age of three when parents MaryLee and Carmen Mormino signed her up for her very first dance classes at A Step in Time School of Dance (Now Calabasas Academy of Dance) located in Calabasas, California.
 For the first 15 years of her life, she competed and performed on multiple dance teams.
 During her senior year of high school, her solo won the title of "First place overall soloist winner" at Starbound Dance Competition in Long Beach, California.
 In addition to that, judges and audience members gave her the "Audience Choice Award" for her captivating dance performances, which would later benefit her as her music career started taking off.
 When it comes to singing, home videos will show 4-year-old Mia in her bathroom belting out the mature lyrics to "If I Ain't Got You" by Alicia Keys, along with the funky lyrics of "Family Affair" by Mary J. Blige.
 In her 4th-grade talent show, Mia performed "Ain't No Other Man" by Christina Aguilera, and in 5th grade, she chose "Poker Face" by Lady Gaga (her idol since the age of 7).
 Needless to say, music has always been a creative outlet for her in a variety of forms.